 Theft security, motor vehicle services drive Garfield County Clerk & Recorder debate

-A string of embezzlement cases in the Garfield County Clerk and Recorder's Office from 2012 to 2015, and what's been done since then by incumbent Clerk and Recorder Jean Alberico to prevent it from happening again, is among the issues being debated by she and her opponent in the fall campaign.
+A string of embezzlement cases in the Garfield County Clerk and Recorder’s Office from 2012 to 2015, and what’s been done since then by incumbent Clerk and Recorder Jean Alberico to prevent it from happening again, is among the issues being debated by her and her opponent in the fall campaign.

 Republican Bonnie McLean is challenging Alberico, a third-term Democrat, and has said she intends to “restore integrity” to the office, which handles everything from motor vehicle registrations and marriage licenses, to recording real estate transactions and running Garfield County elections.